Deep Equilibrium Models: Experiments

 \subsection{Copy Memory Task}

-The goal of the \emph{copy memory task} is simple: to explicitly test a sequence model's ability to exactly memorize elements across a long period of time (see Appendix \ref{app:task-descriptions} for a more detailed specification).
-As shown in Table \ref{table:copy-memory}, DEQ demonstrates good memory retention over relatively long sequences ($T=400$), with substantially better results than recurrent architectures such as LSTM/GRU (consistent with the findings in~\citep{bai2018empirical}).
+The goal of the \emph{copy memory task} is simple: to explicitly test a sequence model's ability to exactly memorize elements across a long period of time (see Appendix \ref{app:task-descriptions}).
+As shown in Table \ref{table:copy-memory}, DEQ demonstrates good memory retention over relatively long sequences (${T=400}$), with substantially better results than recurrent architectures such as LSTM/GRU (consistent with the findings in~\cite{bai2018empirical}).